coda/packs-sdk/README.md

 an `autocomplete` option in your parameter definition, which would be a metadata formula that returns those 20 valid values.
 The user would be able to select value from a dropdown instead of having to type a value directly.
-Your autocomplete formula can either return static values directly (in which chase the `makeSimpleAutocompleteMetadataFormula` helper should make this trivial to write) but it can also use the fetcher to request values from an API.
+Your autocomplete formula can either return static values directly (in which case you can simply provide the array of items to use and a metadata formula will be generated implicitly) but it can also use the fetcher to request values from an API.

 A metadata formula is structurally similar to a regular pack formula, in that it is given an `ExecutionContext` and may make fetcher requests.